rtaneja1997/Connect4/README.md

 Notes:
 - minimax was acting kinda weird with numpy so i rewrote a small portion of connect4.py without using numpy. minimax seems fine now but we should still check for bugs by playtesting.

+Bugs:
+- If a human wins, it seems the game takes some time to break out of the running loop.
+Therefore, ai tries to run minimax but gets a terminal state.
+It should be the case that when anyone wins, the game immediately terminates.